mechmotum/mechmotum.github.io/content/jupyter_winter2019.rst

 contained two partitions.
 One partition contained 2.0 GB and was mounted on ``/boot`` as the boot partition.
 The other partition contained 19.5 GB, serving as primary storage.

-A stack of Ubuntu 18, RAID1, and LVM will be our standard setup for each node in the cluster.
+We plan to have a stack of Ubuntu 18, RAID1, and LVM as our standard setup for each node in the cluster.

 JupyterHub Bare-Metal